nimal1310/Obsidian_notes/Supply Chain Analytics.md

       - Predictive analytics
 	      -> It answer the questions "what will happen?"
 	      -> Predict features events using historical data.
-     - prescriptive analytics
+     - Descriptive analytics
 	      -> It answer the question "what should we do?"
 	      -> Give recommendation
      - Diagnostic analytics
+	     ->Diagnostic analytics is ==a data analysis technique that helps businesses and organizations understand the reasons behind events or outcomes by examining past data==
+	     -> It answer the question "why something happened?"
      - descriptive analytics
 	       -> provide insights based on historical data -> It answer the question "what happened?"

 ## 4. Supply Chain Partners and Analytics
 - Partners -suppliers,customers,distributors and manufactures